MathisWellmann/reservoir_computer/README.md

 - Next Generation Reservoir Computer (NGRC)

 :warning: The implementation aims to be as close as possible to the theoretical groundwork layed out in many academic papers, however the correctness cannot be guaranteed.
+Its obvious that reservoir computers benefit massively from GPU acceleration due to the heavy use of matmul operations.
+A GPU variant of each network can be derived fairly easily from the knowledge in this repo.
+I use [arrayfire-rs](https://github.com/arrayfire/arrayfire-rust) for this acceleration (in separate repo and private for now)

 ### TODOS:
 - benchmark chaotic dynamical systems